Permanence properties of verbal products and verbal wreath products of groups: Introduction

 Finally, as in \cite{HAY18}, we show the next variant, valid for other notions of metric approximation in groups.

-\begin{theorem} Let $G$ be a countable, discrete, hyperlinear group (respectively linear sofic, resp. weak sofic) and $H$ be a countable, discrete, sofic group.
-Let $W\subseteq F_{\infty}$ be a set of words such that its corresponding verbal product preserves hyperlinearity (resp. linear soficity, resp. weak soficity).
-Then their restricted verbal wreath product, when the acting group is $H$, is hyperlinear (resp. linear sofic, resp. weak sofic).
-In particular, restricted nilpotent wreath products, restricted solvable wreath products and restricted $k$-Burnside products for $k=2,3,4,6$ between an hyperlinear (resp. linear sofic, resp. weak sofic) group and an acting sofic group are hyperlinear (resp. linear sofic, resp. weak sofic). \end{theorem} A straightforward application of the Shmelkin embedding together with Theorem \ref{theo2} and Theorem \ref{theo sofic intro} will yield the following result. \begin{corollary} Let $G$ be a normal subgroup of a free group $F$.
-If $F/G$ is sofic (respectively Haagerup), then $F/G_k$, $F/G^{(k)}$ are sofic (resp.
-Haagerup) for all $k\in\N$, where $G_k$ and $G^{(k)}$ denote the $k^{th}$ term in the lower central series and the $k^{th}$-term in the derived series, respectively.
-Moreover if $k=2,3,4,6$ then $F/G^{k}$ is sofic (resp.
-Haagerup), where $G^{k}$ is the $k$-Burnside subgroup of $G$.\end{corollary} The case $F/G^\prime$ (and hence the cases $F/G^{(k)}$) has been already noticed by Hayes \& Sale in \cite[Corollary 1.2]{HAY18}, and it is a consequence of their main result combined with the Magnus embedding.
+\begin{theorem} Let $G$ be a countable, discrete, hyperlinear, linear sofic or weakly sofic group and $H$ be a countable, discrete, sofic group.
+Let $W\subseteq F_{\infty}$ be a set of words such that its corresponding verbal product preserves hyperlinearity, linear soficity or weak soficity respectively.
+Then the restricted verbal wreath product between $G$ and $H$, when the acting group is $H$, is hyperlinear, linear sofic or weakly sofic respectively.
+In particular, restricted nilpotent wreath products, restricted solvable wreath products and restricted $k$-Burnside wreath products for $k=2,3,4,6$ between an hyperlinear, linear sofic or weakly sofic group and an acting sofic group are hyperlinear, linear sofic or weakly sofic respectively. \end{theorem} A straightforward application of the Shmelkin embedding together with Theorem \ref{theo2} and Theorem \ref{theo sofic intro} will yield the following result. \begin{corollary} Let $G$ be a normal subgroup of a free group $F$.
+If $F/G$ is sofic or Haagerup, then $F/G_k$, $F/G^{(k)}$ are sofic or Haagerup respectively, for all $k\in\N$, where $G_k$ and $G^{(k)}$ denote the $k^{th}$ term in the lower central series and the $k^{th}$-term in the derived series.
+Moreover if $k=2,3,4,6$ then $F/G^{k}$ is sofic or Haagerup respectively, where $G^{k}$ is the $k$-Burnside subgroup of $G$.\end{corollary} The case $F/G^\prime$ (and hence the cases $F/G^{(k)}$) has been already noticed by Hayes and Sale in \cite[Corollary 1.2]{HAY18}, and it is a consequence of their main result combined with the Magnus embedding.
 They also observed that it could have been deduced from an earlier theorem of P\u{a}unescu, \cite[Corollary 3.8]{MR2826401}.
 To the best of our knowledge, Corollary \ref{coro Shmelkin} is the first application of the Shmelkin embedding in the context of dynamics of group actions.

 It is our hope that the work presented in this article will stimulate the study of some old beautiful constructions and results from varieties of groups as interesting objects to analyze also in the framework of geometric group theory and dynamics of group actions.